girip11/python_learning/python_virtual_environments.md

 ## Installing multiple Python versions

+**NOTE**: It's always good to leave the system installed python (Ex- system python that comes in linux) as it is.

 For installing different python versions (for instance, python 2.7 and 3.6), use `pyenv` (think of it like rbenv in ruby).

 ```bash